CrissACM/CrissACM/README.md

 ## 💻 Software developer

-A Programmer specialized in Web Development
+  Programmer specialized in Web & Mobile Development

 - I'm currently working in many projects that you may see on my feed or some private repos for organizations and stuff